ndtallant/self_study/ML_methods.md

 #### What assumptions does it make about the data?

 #### What is it optimizing for?
 A decision tree minimizes entropy in the data that it is splitting, which in turn maximizes information gain.
-The implementation of this model in sci-kit learn can also optimize for "gini" which is functionaly equivalent.
+The implementation of this model in sci-kit learn can also optimize for "gini" which is functionally equivalent.

 #### What parameters does it have?
-- splitter: "best" or "random"
+- **splitter**: "best" or "random"
-- max\_depth: integer or None (splits until all leaves are pure or at the min\_samples\_split)
+- **max\_depth**: integer or None (splits until all leaves are pure or at the min\_samples\_split)
-- min\_samples\_split: minimum number of samples required to split an internal node
+- **min\_samples\_split**: minimum number of samples required to split an internal node
-- max\_features: number of features considered for each split (defaults to the square root of the number of features)
+- **max\_features**: number of features considered for each split (defaults to the square root of the number of features)

 #### How are those parameters selected?